Freskoko/CycleTrafficWeather/INF161report.md

 Given enough time and data, the model could be improved upon in a variety of ways.
 Choosing a more complex, model which is made to excel in data over time, could improve the model.
 More data such as the actual amount of precipitation, the amount of ice on the ground, the current news scene, or data around COVID-19 restrictions could have made the model better.

 I think a RandomForestRegressor with an even more well-tuned *n_estimators* could make the model marginally better aswell, but this is held back by training time.

 A possible improvement would be to calculate hour or months as a points on a circle using sin/cos.
 This would allow the model to understand the circular nature of time.
-A scale from 0-30 works, but the model may struggle to understand that 30 and 0 are "next to eachother" in terms of time.
+A scale from 0-30 works, but the model may struggle to understand that 30 and 0 are "next to each other" in terms of time.

-An interesting idea for pre-processing would be instead of taking the mean of weather data (per 6 values per hour), other types of processing could occour.
+An interesting idea for pre-processing would be instead of taking the mean of weather data (per 6 values per hour), other types of processing could occur.
 Some idea would be:
 Taking the median of certain values, or sum of others.
 The sum could be good for values such as "Solskinstid" because a high value would imply a lot of sun across the whole of the hour, while lesser values would imply less sun for the whole hour, but still some sun.
 For certain values with a lot of variance, the median would also better represent the values for the hour.
-If the temperature was `0,0,0,0,0,10` it would probably be best to choose 0 for thats hours temperature.
+If the temperature was `0,0,0,0,0,10` it would probably be best to choose 0 for that hour's temperature.

-After consulting with the proffessor, it was found out that when using RandomForsestRegressor, normalizing data does not actually help the model, due to the way the model works.
+After consulting with the professor, it was found out that when using RandomForestRegressor, normalizing data does not actually help the model, due to the way the model works.
 This is outside the scope of this course, but is a very important take-away nonetheless.

 ### Website

 The idea of the website was easy, but implementing its key features proved a challenge.
 Allowing a user to input all data, led to having to "build" their input as a dataframe before passing it to the predictor.
 The predictor takes some time to build, so the library `pickle` was used to save the model after its creation.
 The model is too large to upload to git, let alone any other service, so for first time use, there may be a little bit of waiting time as the model is created.
 The website allows all fields to not have values, except the date.
 The date is something that  is hard to be predicted by a KNNimputer.
 It is possible, but requires data represented in a different format, rather than the datetime format this project uses.
 Imagine being given weather and being asked "what day is this".
 This would be a fun task, but is perhaps out of the scope of this project.

+### Predictions.csv

+For the prediction files, the values for the "Prediksjon" column was changed to be ints.
+For the whole prediction process, the model works with floating point numbers, however for the final predictions, they were rounded up to ints.
+This is because there is never a case where 3 and a half cyclists cycle over the bridge.

 ### Conclusion:

 After performing data analysis, feature engineering, and data transformation, this project explored an approach to creating a somewhat accurate model for approximating cycling traffic given the weather conditions.